Skip to main content

 The price is comparatively low for a solar charger.

-On the side of the charger there are 2 USB ports that can be used simultaneously.
+There are 2 USB ports on the side of the charger that can be used simultaneously.

-The material of the RAVPower 16W is more resistant to moisture than comparable material of competitor products.
-Thus, you can also use this solar charger ideally for hiking tours or other outdoor activities.
+The material of the RAVPower 16W is more resistant to moisture than comparable material from competitor products.
+This makes this solar charger ideal for hiking tours or other outdoor activities.

-Also, holes on the sides ensure that you can attach this solar charger somewhere - for example, on your backpack.
+Holes on the sides also ensure that this solar charger can be attached anywhere - to a rucksack, for example.

 What we particularly like about the RAVPower 16W is that the device measures just 24 x 15.5 cm when folded - that's smaller than a conventional A4 magazine.